secretGeek/til/sql_server/slow_and_long_running_queries.md

 You may want to change the Order by...

 You may lacks permissions to run this.
-Grrr.
+Specifically:

+	VIEW SERVER STATE permission was denied on object 'server', database 'master'.

+Which requires this to be executed:

+	use master
+	go
+	GRANT VIEW SERVER STATE TO <user_name>

+...if possible.